 What?
 You had a guy who gets in an accident.
 Before he dies, he is groaning.
-Now which is the more likely scenario: he was suffering or he was not suffering?
+Now, which is the more likely scenario: he was suffering, or he was not suffering?
 Let’s get Nate Silver or someone to poll people about which one is more likely.
 I bet 90% say it is more likely that he suffered before he died.
-Underscoring its credibility, the defendant also signs off on- get this – the idea that evidence that a shooting victim crawled away leaving eight foot trail of blood and clutched leaves and pine needles to his chest wound does not rise to proof of conscious pain and suffering.
+Underscoring its credibility, the defendant also signs off on- get this – that evidence that a shooting victim crawled away leaving eight-foot trail of blood and clutched leaves and pine needles to his chest wound do not rise to proof of conscious pain and suffering.
 I kid you not.

-On pre-impact fright, the defendant argues a number of things.
+On pre-impact fright, the defendant argues several things.
 First, it says that most states do not recognize pre-impact fear/fright as an element of conscious pain.
 For those that do, the defendant’s attorney argues that the award is “based upon an injured or deceased person’s perception that he or she is about to suffer grave injury or death.”

-Anyway, going back to the actual court’s decision in the case, the court does seem to ignore the facts.
+Anyway, going back to the actual court’s decision in the case, the court seems to ignore the facts.
 There are facts to support pre-impact fright.
-This car accident did not lead to an immediate death of this woman by any stretch.
+This car accident did not lead to the immediate death of this woman by any stretch.
 She was in the back seat with her husband and her infant child.
-The car hit an allegedly defective portion of the highway that collected and held water and began to hydroplane.
+The car hit an allegedly defective portion of the highway that collected and held water and hydroplaned.
 Her husband felt the vehicle being “pulled” or “snatched” by the water.
 If he felt the loss of control, isn’t it likely she did too?
-The husband had time to lift his hands over his body and then lean his body over his wife and child in an effort to protect them.
-The vehicle then spun on the roadway, left the roadway, and hit a culvert, which sent the vehicle airborne.
+The husband had time to lift his hands over his body and then lean his body over his wife and child to protect them.
+The vehicle then spun on the roadway, left the roadway, and hit a culvert which sent the vehicle airborne.

 Are we sure the woman feared for her life?
 Of course not.
-But it certainly is more likely than not.
+But it is more likely than not.
 What’s frustrating here is that the court did not really refute these facts — it just ignores them by saying that she “had little if any time to contemplate her demise.”
 That just begs the issue: how long do you need and what must the factual predicate be in South Carolina?
-I guess this issue will get tackled someday in South Carolina but unless the makeup of the court changes dramatically, I think I know how it is going to turn out.
+I guess this issue will get tackled someday in South Carolina, but unless the makeup of the court transforms, I think I know how it will turn out.